 - There are no improper behavior issues.

-- A transportation registration form is filled out by the parent/guardian, turned into the school, and approved by transportation.
+- An Alternate Transportation Request Form is filled out by the parent/guardian, turned into the school, and approved by transportation.
 This may take up to 2 weeks to process please plan accordingly.
+Click here to access the Alternate Transportation Request Form in Spanish.